thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 instead finds hell and then finds Jesus after a Near Death Experience.
 [He tells his story and what led him to Christ](https://www.youtube.com/watch?v=FnmUbPouvHk).

-Audio recording of a book by Sir Lionel Luckhoo, who was twice knighted by Queen Elizabeth, and the only person to be Ambassador to two nations for the UK.
+Audio recording of a book by Sir Lionel Luckhoo, who was twice knighted by Queen Elizabeth and the only person to be Ambassador to two nations for the UK.
 An expert lawyer who holds the Guinness Book of World Records for the Guinness Book of World Records for the largest number of successive murder acquittals - 245.
 [He decided to investigate Jesus Christ and became a